PMP Guide — Empowering Project Managers

 When you submit your PMP application, there's roughly a 10-15% chance PMI will flag it for an audit before you can schedule your exam.
 While this might sound intimidating, an audit is simply PMI's quality control process—not an accusation of wrongdoing.
 Understanding what triggers an audit and how to document your project experience properly can turn what seems like a roadblock into a straightforward verification process.

 The audit process exists because PMI takes credential integrity seriously.
 With the 2026 PMP exam aligned with the new Examination Content Outline and PMBOK 8th Edition's principles-based approach, the value of the certification continues to grow.
 That makes protecting the credential's credibility more important than ever.
-If you're selected for audit, you'll have 90 days to submit documentation proving your project management experience.
+If you're selected for audit, you'll have 90 days to submit documentation proving your project management experience acquired within the last 10 years.
 Here's everything you need to know to prepare and pass with confidence.

 Understanding the PMP Audit Process